GrantMeStrength/retro/index.md

 My collection of pandemic-started retrocomputing projects.
 Some of this information is purely for my benefit as my memory isn't great and is tested by hopping between 8 bit CPUs and other retro systems, so don't expect a lot of exposition here.
 I hope there are at least some useful links and ideas.

+I'm always interested in new (old) #retrocomputer projects.
+You'll find me talking about the latest shiny thing to catch my attention on Twitter or Instagram.

 ![](images/hello.jpg)

 ## Other repos